 In breast cancer, some cells begin growing abnormally.
 The cells divide more rapidly than healthy cells and may spread through the breast tissue to the lymph nodes or other parts of the body (metastasize).
 The most common type of breast cancer begins in the milk-producing ducts, but cancer may also occur in the lobules or in other breast tissue.

-Breast cancer is the second leading cause of cancer death in American women.
+According to the National Cancer Institute (NCI), breast cancer is the second leading cause of cancer death in American women.

 In the United States, it is estimated that 12% of American women will develop the disease and 3.5% will die from it.